brian32768/docker-flexlm/README.md

 #### Prerequisites

-The Dockerfile is currently built using this version of the license manager:
+The Dockerfile is currently based on this version of the license manager:

    ArcGIS_License_Manager_Linux_2019_2_173095.tar.gz

-If the version number changes you will have to change the Dockerfile.
+When the version number changes you will have to change the Dockerfile.
-To get the file go to my.esri.com and download the latest Linux license manager.
+To get the file, go to my.esri.com and download the latest Linux license manager.
 It will be a file ending in 'tar.gz'.
 Put the file in this folder.
 (The one containing the Dockerfile.)